 By 1910, the Beggses moved to Uniontown, Fayette County, with their home on Jefferson Street.
 William's employment was stated as stationery engineer, apparently employed by the County of Fayette.

-Tragically, William was struck with a fatal case of pneumonia and died from its effects in about 1911.
+Tragically, William was struck with a fatal infection and died from its effects on June 25, 1910.
+His remains were laid to rest in Oak Grove Cemetery in Uniontown.
 He was only age 49 at the time, and left his wife with several young children to raise alone.